Written on 25 September 2018; published on 30 September 2018

 Things are changing; that is the truth.
 And they are changing all over America.
 It is not a specific situation for any one of us; all of us are enduring this change.

 Bone Aches and the Metaphor ‘I Can’t Bear It!’

 Apparently this is a saying … a metaphor … that the person in question had been saying to them … or to himself … subconsciously, for a long time.
 And the bone cells, which bear the weight of the body, took it personally.
-And so, they were feeling pretty sick; they were feeling pretty sad … because, as you may know, the body cells exist on Joy .. not on upset and despair and anger, and all those other negative emotions.
-They exist, and feel healthy, because they feel Joy and Love and Light and Peace.
+So they were feeling pretty sick; they were feeling pretty sad … because, as you may know, the body cells exist on Joy .. not on upset and despair and anger, and all those other negative emotions.
+They exist, and feel healthy, because they feel Joy and love and Light and peace.

 For the Healer: Devising and Placing a Positive Metaphor in the Injured Body Cells

-So as healers, what we have to do, when we come across these metaphors that create physical illness … these subconscious malspeak programs that create illnesses … is to come up with something that turns it around in the other direction … something that uses a similar metaphor, but a positive metaphor.
-And so, I came up with this one …
+As healers, what we have to do, when we come across these metaphors that create physical illness … these subconscious malspeak programs that create illnesses … is to come up with something that turns it around in the other direction … something that uses a similar metaphor, but a positive metaphor.
+I came up with this one …

 I spoke directly to the body cells of the other person, and I said (in a lilting, joyful tone of voice): I bear up perfectly well!
 I bear up perfectly well!

-And they were very excited about it; they were joyful about it.
-And they started to say that too: I bear up perfectly well!
+They were very excited about it; they were joyful about it.
+They started to say that too: I bear up perfectly well!

 And I said: That’s right!
 You do!

 Then I spoke with the person involved, because the person also needs to change the jingle (or you might say, the ‘jingo jingle’ that makes war on the body), the motto, the subconscious malspeak, into what you might call ‘goodspeak’.